little-vince/lred/README.md

 ##License

-This script is released under the [MIT License](http://opensource.org/licenses/MIT).
+This script is released "as is" under the [MIT License](http://opensource.org/licenses/MIT).

 ##Copyright